Patients

 Lacking proper knowledge of a possible solution for Kyungmin made Andrea anxious about her son’s future.
 But those uncertainties began to alleviate with the help of her younger brother Juan Carlos.

-One day, while reading the newspaper, Juan Carlos saw an announcement for an upcoming Operation Smile Peru medical mission.
-Declaring that free surgical care would be available at the mission site, the article encouraged families to bring their babies and children who were living with cleft conditions.
+One day, while reading the newspaper, Juan Carlos saw an announcement for an upcoming Operation Smile Peru surgical program.
+Declaring that free surgical care would be available at the program site, the article encouraged families to bring their babies and children who were living with cleft conditions.

 Having never heard of the organization before – and remembering his sister’s previous attempt at seeking out care with Nelson – Juan Carlos knew he had to make certain that the opportunity for safe surgery he had found was real before contacting his sister.